F-T-Nkosi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge prints the addition of 128 and vaule saved as a variable 9-divide_and_rule prints the result of variable POWER divided by variable DIVIDE 10-love_exponent_breath prints the result of varaible BREATH to the power of LOVE
+8-true_knowledge prints the addition of 128 and vaule saved as a variable 9-divide_and_rule prints the result of variable POWER divided by variable DIVIDE 10-love_exponent_breath prints the result of varaible BREATH to the power of LOVE 11-binary_to_decimal converts a number form base 2 to base 10